f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

    default :red:`0.0.0.0%0/0` setting applied to allow all outbound traffic to be processed.

 -  **Ingress Network - VLANs** - this defines the VLANs through which traffic will enter.
 For a transparent forward proxy topology, this would be a client-side VLAN.
-Select :red:`client-vlan`.
+Select :red:`client-vlan` and move it to the right-hand side.

 -  **Security Policy Settings - Access Profile** - the Access Profile selection is exposed for both explicit and transparent forward proxy topology deployments.
-In transparent forward proxy mode, this allows selection of an access policy to support captive portal authentication (covered later in this guide).
-For this lab, leave this setting as :red:`default`.
+In transparent forward proxy mode, this allows selection of an access policy to support captive portal authentication.
+For this lab, leave the default selection.

 -  **L7 Interception Rules - Protocols** - FTP and email protocol
    traffic are all "server-speaks-first" protocols, and therefore